mattpt24/custom-wp-theme-template/README.txt

 SINGLE POST PAGES

-single.php                                  -----  Used for individual pages for standard posts
+single.php                                              -----  Created and used for individual 'post' pages

-single-{custom-post-type-name}.php            -----  Used for individual pages for custom post types
+single-{custom-post-type-name}.php                      -----  Created and used for individual pages for your custom post types

+ARCHIVE (Make sure post type has this initialed)

+archive-{custom-post-type-name}.php                     ----  Created and used for pages that display all of a post type (ie. Projects)

 PAGE TEMPLATES

-// Template Name: Your Page Name Template   -----  Add underneath get_header(); of any page php file and select in correspsonding page on WP to display for specific pages
+// Template Name: Your Page Name Template               ----  Add underneath get_header(); of any page php file and select in correspsonding page on WP to display for specific pages